Baby Essentials for the First 3 Months You Can’t Forget About

 To save time, one tip I received is to put 2 of these protectors on the mattress all the time with crib sheets layered on top.

-You would put the cover on first, then a sheet on top, then another cover on and then another sheet.
+You would put the cover on first, then a sheet on top, another cover on, and another sheet.

 29. Change table pad